ISISComputingGroup/ibex_developers_manual/Spangle-banner.md

 - `width`: the width of the button in pixels (limited to between 10 and 1000)
 - `height`: the height of the button in  pixels (limited to between 10 and 35)

+See the `xml` example below for the full structure.
+The order that the items are placed in the `xml` determines the order that they are placed in the GUI.
+The items in the GUI are aligned right, so the item at the top of `banner.xml` will be displayed on the furthest right, and the second item will be to the left of that, and so on.

 # Configuration

 In the settings area, create `C:\Instrument\Settings\config\NDWxxxx\configurations\banner.xml` with the following example structure: